programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 yabobM = createModel(gltf, parameters.paddleColor, yabobSite);
 ```

-Save and reload; you should see the jars starting above the map and if you reload, they will be in different random positions.
+Save the index.html file, reload the browser and you should see the jars starting above the map.
+If you reload the browser they will be in different random positions.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-13.png" alt="Six jars float at random positions above a map of Papua." caption="Figure 13.
 Webpage with the jars at random start positions above the map." %}